WIPtitle/self-hosted-alarm-android/README.md

 notifications served by Ntfy.

 There is an always-on notification used to keep the connection open, you can manually hide it without losing the connection.

+Remove power saving for the app, as well as other settings that limit the background execution (you will not be able to receive real-time notifications).